Academic Regulations for Undergraduate Degrees

 14.5.2

-The home academic unit of the student will investigate the case, in consultation with the course-offering academic unit.
+The home academic unit of the student will investigate the case, in consultation with the course-offering unit.
 Only compelling reasons such as illness, hospitalization, accident, family bereavement or other unforeseeable serious personal or emotional circumstances will be considered.
 The decision of the home academic unit is final and will be conveyed to the student in writing as soon as possible but no later than 10 working days following receipt of the case.

 14.5.3

 If the case is justified and substantiated, the decision will be conveyed to the Assessment Panel which will determine whether to offer the student a make-up examination or coursework or other alternative assessment.
 Where assessments for more than one course are affected, it is the responsibility of the home academic unit to inform all relevant Assessment Panels.
 The Assessment Panel may also adjust the grade of the student if deemed appropriate.
-The course-offering academic unit will convey the Assessment Panel’s decision on the make-up arrangements to the student in writing as soon as possible.
+The course-offering unit will convey the Assessment Panel’s decision on the make-up arrangements to the student in writing as soon as possible.

 14.6